waynevaughan/articles/how-brains-learn-complex-skills.md

 This is why systematic phonics instruction works better than whole language approaches.
 Whole language asked children's brains to do something they architecturally cannot do: recognize meaning directly from text without first building reliable letter-sound correspondences.
 The brain needs those foundational structures in place before the higher levels can do their job.

-The same principle applies to math, to writing, to scientific reasoning, to any complex skill.
+The same principle applies to math, to writing, to scientific reasoning, video games, or any complex skill.
 The hierarchy has to be built from the bottom up.
 The structures at each level need to form before the next level can reliably build on them.

 ## Memory, Not Calculation